Policies

 Drop Off / Pick Up

 Students in levels pre-2 must be escorted to and picked up from the lobby.
 Pre-ballet and pre-musical theatre parents will stay in the lobby while their student dances.
 For these levels, parents please park in our parking lots and escort your student to the building.
-The front three diagonal spaces and the alley will be reserved for parents picking up students ages 9+.
+The front three diagonal spaces will be reserved for parents picking up students ages 9+.

 In Studio Procedures